Google, Microsoft, Apple, Amazon, Disney, Royal Canin. What do these companies have in common?

 But recently, a series of scathing reviews has shifted our view.
 In December 2019, a user rang the “first alarm bell” after noticing their cat vomited immediately after eating the Urinary SO dry food.
 Upon further investigation, many users have reported similar side effects, some even mentioning an increase in stone formation.
 The cause of this is purported to be a formula change — specifically the addition of wheat instead of egg product.

-What really stands out with Royal Canin isn’t their variety in flavor (still just 1 flavor) — it’s the variety of formulas.
+What really stands out with Royal Canin dry kitten food isn't the variety in flavor (still just 1 flavor) — it’s the variety of formulas.
 To date, there are six dry kitten food formulas.
 We’ll take a close look at five of them and in the next section, we’ll show you the sixth separately.

 We’ll review the ingredients (compared to the regular formula), macronutrient analysis, calorie content and ratings on Chewy.com.

-Designed for kittens transitioning from milk to solid food as well as pregnant and nursing mama cats.
+This baby kitten food is designed for transitioning from milk to solid food as well as pregnant and nursing mama cats.
 For kittens, you need to rehydrate the dry food with water.
 Packed with the right nutrition for healthy bones, teeth and joints.

 Ingredients the regular formula doesn’t have - DL-Methionine (essential amino acid), Monocalcium Phosphate (source of calcium and phosphorus), Glucosamine Hydrochloride + Chondroitin Sulfate (for healthy joints)

 You shouldn’t take your spayed or neutered kitten’s diet lightly.
-Post-procedure hormone changes are likely to happen, so if you don’t want your kitten to pack on the pounds, this dry food is a great option.
+Post-procedure hormone changes are likely to happen, so if you don’t want your kitten to pack on the pounds, Royal Canin spayed kitten food is a great option.
 Less fat = fewer calories.

 Ingredients the regular formula doesn’t have - Pea Fiber (all-natural source of dietary fiber), Monocalcium Phosphate (source of calcium and phosphorus), DL-Methionine (essential amino acid)